-Module: V: Reaction Mechanism and Synthesis of drugs

-(B)-1.
-Explain homo & heterolytic cleavage with suitable example.

-The breaking of a covalent bond between two atoms can take place mainly in two alternate ways, viz., homolytic and heterolytic fissions depending upon the relative electronegatives of the two central atoms.

-Homolytic fission (or) homolytic bond fission, one electron of the bonding pair goes with each of the departing atom resulting en (6) two electrically neutral fragments (or) atoms known as "free radicals".
+Module: V: Reaction Mechanism and Synthesis of drugs (3)-1.
+EXPlain homo & heterolytic cleavage and suitable example.
+The breaking of a covalent bond between two atoms Can take place mainly in two alternate ways, viz., homolytic and heterolytic fissions depending upon the relative electronegatives of the two central atoms.
+Homolytic fission (a) homolytic bond fission, one electron of the bonding pair goes with each of the departing atom resulting ernes two electrically neutral fragments (co) atoms known as "free radicals".
+Eg: